lodev09/php-mysqli-wrapper-class/README.md

 ## Features
 * Object Oriented (OOP)
 * Built-in String Cleaner (`MySQL::clean_html_string` and `MySQL::clean_sql_string`)
+* Simplified data fetching
+* Extra validation methods
+* Or you can ask for more ... :)

 ## Install
     //require the main class file